redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 ^^^^^

-Our first SPEC file will be for our example written in `bash`_ shell script that we created a simulated upstream release of (or you downloaded) and placed it's source code into ``~/rpmbuild/SOURCES/`` earlier.
+Our first SPEC file will be for our example written in `bash`_ shell script that you downloaded (or you created a simulated upstream release in the :ref:`General Topics and Background <general-background>` Section) and placed it's source code into ``~/rpmbuild/SOURCES/`` earlier.
 Let's go ahead and open the file ``~/rpmbuild/SOURCES/bello.spec`` and start filling in some fields.

 The following is the output template we were given from ``rpmdev-newspec``.